Updated January 2024

--Healthy Nest (different than “Nest” brand): Plant based plastic. -Bio Babby.
+-Bio Babby.
 They never gave details on what the “biodegradable plant starch” is.

 -Joonya: Topsheet is “ Made from GMO free PLA (corn starch based) and Green PE (sugar cane based) renewable materials.”
 But “based” could mean other stuff /plastic is mixed in.
+Makes pull ups too.

 -*Babyganics.
 Also is sprayed with NeoNourish complex of cold-pressed seed oils (tomato, sunflower, cranberry, black cumin, and raspberry).
+Tested positive for PFAS.

--Aden and anais
+-Aden and Anais

 See this link for my guide.
 It used to be included here but got too long so I made it a separate post.

 As far as the environment, cloth is absolutely better than any disposable!
-There are arguments that claim otherwise, but those don’t take into account the fact that disposables throw away urine and poop, both which contain vital nutrients that are meant to be returned to the earth to be used again, rather than sealed away forever (which is what modern landfills do with disposables).
+There are arguments that claim otherwise, but those don’t take into account the fact that disposables throw away urine and poop, both which contain vital nutrients that are meant be returned to the earth to be used again, rather than sealed away forever (which is what modern landfills do with disposables).

 Also, cloth is definitely a #moneysavingtip, because although it seems like a big investment, disposables will cost more than that in the long run.
 You can buy cloth diapers used (but I’d make check what they were washed with and ensure no fragrance was used, and then be sure to sanitize.
 They also might be able to be sold when you’re done.